How Are Meiosis And Mitosis Alike: Complete Guide

 The Chromosome Handling

 Another area where mitosis and meiosis overlap is in how they handle chromosomes.
 In both processes, the chromosomes are carefully organized and segregated.
 During mitosis, the chromosomes line up in the center of the cell, and then they’re pulled apart evenly to both daughter cells.
-Meiosis does something similar, but it does it in a more involved way.
+Meiosis does something similar, but it does it in a more nuanced way.

 The Role of the Spindle Apparatus